Reversible jump Markov chain Monte Carlo and multi-model samplers: Introduction

 \subsection{Application areas}

-Statistical problems in which the number of unknown model parameters is itself unknown are extensive, and as such the reversible jump sampler has been implemented in analyses throughout a wide range of scientific disciplines over the last 15 years.
-Within the statistical literature, these predominantly concern Bayesian model determination problems \citep{sisson04}.
+Statistical problems in which the number of unknown model parameters is itself unknown are extensive, and as such the reversible jump sampler has been implemented in analyses throughout a wide range of scientific disciplines.
+Within the statistical literature, these predominantly concern Bayesian model determination problems \citep{sisson04,kass+r95}.
 Some of the commonly recurring models in this setting are described below.

 \begin{description} \item[Change-point models: ] One of the original applications of the reversible jump sampler was in Bayesian change-point problems, where both the number and location of change-points in a system is unknown {\it a priori}.
 For example, \citet{green95} analysed mining disaster count data using a Poisson process with the rate parameter described as a step function with an unknown number and location of steps. \citet{fan+b00} applied the reversible jump sampler to model the shape of prehistoric tombs, where the curvature of the dome changes an unknown number of times.
 Figure \ref{fig:enzyme}(a) shows the plot of depths and radii of one of the tombs from Crete in Greece.
-The data appear to be piecewise log-linear, with possibly two or three change-points.
+The data appear to be piecewise log-linear, with possibly two or three change-points. \citet{boltonh2018} extended the reversible jump sampler for change point detection to also incorporate regime-switching, to infer instruction trace of malware software in a cyber-security setting. \citet{zhaochu2010} developed a model to identify multiple abrupt regime shifts in extreme weather events.

 \item[Finite mixture models: ]